 A Career of Japan is the first study of one of the major photographers and personalities of nineteenth-century Japan.
 Baron Raimund von Stillfried was the most important foreign-born photographer of the Meiji era and one of the first globally active photographers of his generation.
 He played a key role in the international image of Japan and the adoption of photography within Japanese society itself.

-This talk reflects on the historiographical challenges that were encountered in the writing of the first detailed study of von Stillfried and his work.
-Dr Luke Gartlan presents a brief overview of the Austrian’s career, stepping back from the details of his activities to ask broader questions on the relevance of such studies to the field of Meiji-period visual culture.
+This talk will reflect on the historiographical challenges that were encountered in the writing of the first detailed study of von Stillfried and his work.
+Dr Luke Gartlan will present a brief overview of the Austrian’s career, stepping back from the details of his activities to ask broader questions on the relevance of such studies to the field of Meiji-period visual culture.
 Why do we need a book on Stillfried?
 In what ways does his career re-orient current understandings of nineteenth-century photography in Japan?

-Dr Gartlan also introduces the broader themes of his new book, and argues that the historiographical division between ‘Japanese’ and ‘non-Japanese’ photographers misrepresents the entangled nature of Meiji Japan’s photographic industry.
+Dr Gartlan will also introduce the broader themes of his new book, and will argue that the historiographical division between ‘Japanese’ and ‘non-Japanese’ photographers misrepresents the entangled nature of Meiji Japan’s photographic industry.

-A Career of Japan: Baron Raimund von Stillfried and Early Yokohama Photography was on sale during the evening for the special price of £60 (25% discount on RRP, courtesy of Brill Academic publishers).Discount Voucher and Order Form for A Career of Japan: Baron Raimund von Stillfried and Early Yokohama Photography
+A Career of Japan: Baron Raimund von Stillfried and Early Yokohama Photography will be on sale during the evening for the special price of £60 (30% discount on RRP, courtesy of Brill Academic publishers).Discount Voucher and Order Form

 About the contributors